Cyborg: Prosthetics

 While the work to perfect this technology is still being done, there have already been major advances in the use of electronic stimulation of the retina to allow the eye to sense patterns of light.
 A specialized camera is worn by the subject, such as on the frames of their glasses, which converts the image into a pattern of electrical stimulation.
 A chip located in the user's eye would then electrically stimulate the retina with this pattern by exciting certain nerve endings which transmit the image to the optic centers of the brain, and the image would then appear to the user.
 If technological advances proceed as planned, this technology may be used by thousands of blind people and restore vision to most of them.

 A similar process has been created to aid people who have lost their vocal cords.
 This experimental device would do away with previously used robotic-sounding voice simulators.
 The transmission of sound would start with a surgery to redirect the nerve that controls the voice and sound production to a muscle in the neck, where a nearby sensor would be able to pick up its electrical signals.
 The signals would then move to a processor which would control the timing and pitch of a voice simulator.
 That simulator would then vibrate producing a multi-tonal sound that could be shaped into words by the mouth.

 An article published in Nature Materials in 2012 reported research on "cyborg tissues" (engineered human tissues with embedded three-dimensional mesh of nanoscale wires), with possible medical implications.

-In 2014, researchers from the University of Illinois at Urbana–Champaign and Washington University in St. Louis had developed a device that could keep a heart beating endlessly.
+In 2014, researchers from the University of Illinois Urbana-Champaign and Washington University in St. Louis had developed a device that could keep a heart beating endlessly.
 By using 3D printing and computer modeling, these scientists developed an electronic membrane that could successfully replace pacemakers.
 The device uses a "spider-web like network of sensors and electrodes" to monitor and maintain a normal heart rate with electrical stimuli.
 Unlike traditional pacemakers that are similar from patient to patient, the elastic heart glove is made custom by using high-resolution imaging technology.
 The first prototype was created to fit a rabbit's heart, operating the organ in an oxygen and nutrient-rich solution.
 The stretchable material and circuits of the apparatus were first constructed by Professor John A. Rogers in which the electrodes are arranged in an s-shape design to allow them to expand and bend without breaking.
 Although the device is only currently used as a research tool to study changes in heart rate, in the future the membrane may serve as a safeguard against heart attacks.